Kia now ranks in the top ten of all automakers on the J. D. Power quality rating scale, ahead of Lexus and Mercedes-Benz.

-That’s just one of the recent awards for Kia, which also has been rated as the best value brand by KBB, and a top ten for residual value by ALG.
+That’s just one of the recent awards for Kia, which also has been rated as the best value brand by KBB, and a top ten for residual value by ALG in 2015.

 The partnership fits neatly with Kia’s sports marketing program, which includes sponsorship of 14 NBA teams, plus World Cup Soccer and women’s LPGA golf tournaments.